 Disappointment and despair are common reactions to an arrest for driving under the influence.
 Defense attorneys who assist individuals after a DUI arrest understand how traumatic the experience can be.
 The good news, as Michael Phelps’ story illustrates, is that it is never too late to turn a life around.
 Phelps went through some bad times, but after renewing his commitment to his training regime and to sobriety, he has a chance at the 2016 Olympics to become the oldest swimmer ever to win a gold medal — and he is favored to win at least three.

 Phelps entered an alcohol abuse treatment program voluntarily.
 That is often a good option for people who are facing a DUI charge.
 While the first line of defense is to avoid a conviction, taking steps to minimize the consequences of a potential conviction is an essential backup plan.
 Judges respect people who recognize that they have a problem and who do something about it.
-That respect often translates into more reasonable penalties if a DUI defendant in Spokane or surrounding communities is eventually convicted.
+That respect often translates into more reasonable penalties if a DUI defendant is eventually convicted.

 Treatment allowed Phelps to work through problems that had been building in his life for years.
 He also credits sobriety for his leaner physique, for his ability to sleep soundly, and for the clear head that allows him to focus on his goals.